Extended Coverage: Increasing Coverage Limits on Valuables in Renters Insurance

 - Proof of ownership: You can prove ownership with a receipt of the scheduled item.

-- Proof of value: You can use the receipt to prove an item’s value in some cases, but usually, you’ll need an appraisal.
-Goodcover requires that you get your appraisal completed within 30 days to validate your extended coverage.
+- Proof of value: You can use the receipt to prove an item’s value in most cases.
+In some cases, you may need an appraisal – for example, proving the value of your expensive jewelry.

 Final Thoughts: Extended Coverage — Increase Renters Insurance Coverage Limits

 A renters policy protects your assets against covered perils, but the coverage for more expensive items may be limited.
-Consider getting extended coverage if you possess an expensive computer, jewelry, or a nice camera..
+Consider getting extended coverage if you possess an expensive musical instrument, high-value jewelry or watches, or a nice camera.

 With Goodcover’s SUPERGOOD plan, you also get zero-deductible coverage for the standard perils and accidental damage.
 Compare your current policy with Goodcover and see how you can get a bigger bang for your buck.